willake/hades-dark-zagreus-mod/README.md

 ### When I open the game, a screen shows up saying that save files can't be loaded
 Make sure ModUtil and DarkZagreus are imported.

+## Dependencies
+This mod overrides `ReloadGun` function in `Combat.lua`, which might cause problem with other mods which also override this function.

 ## Data Version Change logs

 ### v5